MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Digital Signal Processing (DSP) Simulations

 Used MATLAB to simulate DSP concepts including sinusoidal and complex exponential signals, beamforming, Shepard scales, analog-to-digital sampling, digital-to-analog reconstruction, convolution, and FIR filtering.
+Designed Simulink block diagrams to simulate MAC operations, FIR filters, and quantization.
+In a small group, used CCS and a C5505 eZdsp stick to convert 8-bit PCM data into 16-bit integer data, multiply integers, multiply complex numbers, and partially design an FIR filter, an IIR filter, and a 128-point decimation-in-frequency fast fourier transform.

 ---